ArmyBarber/kb/docs/Notes/What is the role of coordination in proletariat taking control.md

 Need to look into how original soviets (as actual councils) were organized to the level to lead to effective action

+Re: communication, there is the general importance of writing [[The Pen is a Major Tool|Deng Xiaoping emphasizes this]]

 Whereas previously on-site workers could seize/lock down a facility during a strike, what would be the remote equivalent?
 Would need some coordination between HR/IT most likely